Drakonosinc/Pong_Game/WARP.md

 ```

 ### Training AI Models
 The AI training is integrated into the game flow.
 Start the game and select "Training AI" mode from the menu.
-Training parameters are configured in `Config/config.json`:
+Choose between Genetic Algorithm or Q-learning in `Config/config.json` by setting the appropriate `type_training` flag.

+**Genetic Algorithm Parameters:**
 - `generation_value`: Number of generations (default: 100)
 - `population_value`: Population size (default: 20)
 - `try_for_ai`: Trials per model evaluation (default: 3)

+**Q-learning Parameters:**
+- `episodes`: Number of training episodes (default: 500)
+- `learning_rate`: Learning rate for neural network (default: 0.001)
+- `gamma`: Discount factor for future rewards (default: 0.99)
+- `epsilon_start/end/decay`: Exploration parameters for epsilon-greedy policy

 ### Saving/Loading Models
 Models are automatically saved after training if `model_save` is enabled in config.
 Manual save during gameplay with the `1` key.
 Models are stored as `AI/best_model.pth`.